 Going concern

-Scenario 2 – in line with scenario 1, c.280 tonnes per month from January 2023; but, the economic contraction lasts for a full 12 months, i.e. throughout the going concern period.
-This would give an annual volume of c.3,300 tonnes, a level not seen since 2013.
-Prior to COVID-19, the last recession was the financial crisis in 2008 and 2009 which lasted approximately 12 months.
+continuing for a further 12 months, i.e. throughout the going concern period, taking the total period of lower demand to in excess of 24 months, well above the duration of any previous downturn experienced by the Company.
+This would give an annual volume below c.3,300 tonnes, a level not seen since 2013.
 In this scenario Medical revenue is reduced by 10% during the second six months to reflect a limited impact from a longer lasting slowdown.
+With the period of prolonged lower demand, a more aggressive unwind of the inventory balance has been assumed.
+Inventory is reduced in line with sales.
 The Group considers scenario 2 to be a severe but plausible scenario.

-• reduction in discretionary overheads – costs would be limited to prioritise and support customer related activity; and
+• reduction in discretionary overheads – costs would be limited to prioritise and support customer related activity;

 Reverse stress testing was performed to identify the level that sales would need to drop by in order for the Group to run out of cash by the end of the going concern assessment period.
 Sales volumes would need to consistently drop materially below the low point in scenario 2 which is not considered plausible.